-Net assets without donor restrictions: Net assets that are not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the organization.
+Net assets that are not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the organization.
 These net assets may be used at the discretion of the Society's management and the board of directors.